- What does IRA mean?

 - Learning outcomes are defined for students participating in the program/activity.

 - One or more students will participate directly in the program/activity and be enriched by the experience.

 - There is evidence of, or a plan for, sound financial management of the program/activity.

-- Programs that receive revenue (ticket sales etc.) must include revenue projection in budget request.
+- Programs that receive revenue (ticket sales etc.) must include revenue projection in their budget request.

 Radio, television, film

 Costs related to the provisions of basic "hands-on" experience not provided by the state.
 Note: Purchase or rental of films as instructional aids shall not be included.

 Music and dance performance

 Costs to provide experience in individual and group performance, including recitals, before audiences, and in varied settings to familiarize students with a rich experience of the performing field.